Sie verwenden einen veralteten Browser mit Sicherheitsschwachstellen und können die Funktionen dieser Webseite nicht nutzen.

 Objectives and Methods

-The PhD-project aims at explaining and quantifying changes in the susceptibility of residents and their homes to flooding due to their precautionary and preparatory behaviour.
-The ultimate goal is to develop more reliable flood loss estimation models that account for private mitigation measures and can hence be used to assess future flood risks and risk reduction through non-structural adaptation.
+The PhD-project aimed at explaining and quantifying changes in the susceptibility of residents and their homes to flooding due to their precautionary and preparatory behaviour.
+The ultimate goal was to develop more reliable flood loss estimation models that account for private mitigation measures and hence can be used to assess future flood risks and risk reduction through non-structural adaptation.

-In a first step, we will analyse whether there is empirical evidence for recent changes in building susceptibility to floods, and identify and characterise highly susceptible buildings; statistical analyses will be complemented by using data mining techniques.
-This will be based on large data sets from computer-aided telephone interviews with private households in Germany that were affected by flooding between 2002 and 2013.
+We analysed whether there is empirical evidence for recent changes in building susceptibility to floods, and identify and characterise highly susceptible buildings; statistical analyses have been complemented by using data mining techniques.
+This was based on large data sets from computer-aided telephone interviews with private households in Germany that were affected by flooding between 2002 and 2013.
 Besides describing building and content losses, these data contain a wealth of information on e.g. hydraulic impacts, construction types, precautionary measures, socio-demographic data.
-In a second step, we identify key factors that govern homeowners’ decisions on climate and/or flood-proof building constructions and precautionary behaviour.
-To test their influence on mitigation behaviour, households that were affected by the flood in 2013 and have already been interviewed in spring 2014 will be interviewed again in autumn 2014 and ideally every two years thereafter to monitor risk perception and behaviour.
-The questionnaire will include questions on homeowners’ perceptions of climate change, natural hazards and living standard.
-Data analysis will greatly benefit from Bayesian analyses (Zöller et al., 2013).
+In a second step, we identified key factors that govern homeowners’ decisions on climate and/or flood-proof building constructions and precautionary behaviour.
+To test their influence on mitigation behaviour, households that were affected by the flood in 2013 and have already been interviewed in spring 2014 and autumn 2014 and ideally every two years thereafter to monitor risk perception and behaviour.
+The questionnaire included questions on homeowners’ perceptions of climate change, natural hazards and living standard.
+Data analysis greatly benefited from Bayesian analyses (Zöller et al., 2013).